The Art of Street Food in Florence

 Make your own Lampredotto

-Slow cook for many hours with water, tomato, onion, carrot, parsley and celery.
-You can eat it like this or as a filling of a sandwich, where the bread is soaked into the lampredotto broth, served with a classic green sauce made with parsley, garlic, and anchovies.
+If you can manage to find some at your local butcher shop, plan to make this ahead as it requires many hours of preparation.
+Slow cook the entire piece of lampredotto for many hours with water, tomato, onion, carrot, parsley and celery.
+You can eat it like a plated dish or as sliced to make a filling for a sandwich, where the bread is soaked into the lampredotto broth, served with a classic green sauce made with parsley, garlic, and anchovies.

-If you want to enjoy a real panino with lampredotto or tripe before trying to cook it on your own, here are the best trippai and lampredottai in the city...
-I strongly recommend you try one of them to experience your first (and second, third…) panino!
+If you want to enjoy a real panino with lampredotto or tripe before trying to cook it on your own, here are the best trippai and lampredottai in the city!
+I strongly recommend you try one of them to experience your first (and second, third or more) authentic Florentine street foot panino!

 L’antico Trippaio - Piazza de' Cimatori